 But back to the cans.
 Each can is under 100 calories and low in sugar.
 One of the best non-alcoholic canned wines I’ve tasted.
 Not overly sweet but still super flavorful and very close to the “real thing.”
 I like how many flavor varieties there are, and the Brut in a can is a lovely alternative to a bubbly celebration.

-I’m a huge fan of non-alcoholic canned wine.
+I’m a massive fan of non-alcoholic canned wine.
 I love that they’re single-served in more sustainable packaging.
 I love that we have tasty alternatives to traditional alcohol that align with our health and wellness goals and sometimes relieve us of awful hangovers.
-Whatever your reasoning for choosing non-alcoholic canned wine, there are plenty of options to choose from!
+Whatever your reasoning for choosing non-alcoholic canned wine, there are plenty of options!